2019 Pio Cesare Barbaresco

 Pio Boffa has decided that for the quality of the wines it is a good thing to also own vineyards.
 Over the years he has therefore acquired a number of vineyards, especially in the famous areas of Barolo and Barbaresco.
 The vineyard property now extends over 45 hectares, and produces some of the house's finest wines, topped by a few distinct vineyard cuvées.
 These are only marketed in the good years.
 The necessary changes have also been made in winemaking.
 We have opted for a very restrained vinification, in which the wine is left alone as much as possible, so with as few interventions as possible.
 Each wine receives the individual treatment that best suits that particular wine, with a shorter or longer fermentation on the skins, whether or not followed by a classic maturation on Slavonian oak, the traditional wood of the region.
 It produces wines with a classic finesse, balanced and complex, worthy representatives of this special wine region.

-The Barbaresco is an ultimate Nebbiolo wine, that is to say a wine that has naturally acquired a lot of firmness through the use of the Nebbiolo grape, and therefore has to mature for a long time.
-However, the Nebbiolo is picked when it is perfectly ripe, usually around mid-October.
-The grapes come almost exclusively from the municipality of Treiso.
-The rest of the grapes come from vineyards in Barbaresco and San Rocco Seno dElvio.
-This produces a wine with more complexity, due to the different terroirs.
-Fermentation takes place with optimal contact between skins and fermenting wine, to give the wine color and character.
-The grapes ferment at about 25 degrees and they stay in contact with the fermenting wine for between three and four weeks.
-It then matures in barriques, partly new barrels of French oak, partly also new barrels of Slavonian oak.
-A deliberate choice has been made for a long wood aging, up to three years for part of the wine, to give it more complexity and to emphasize the beauty of the wine.
-And Pio Cesare more than succeeded in that.
+Barbaresco is a true Nebbiolo wine, meaning it has a naturally robust character thanks to the use of Nebbiolo grapes and therefore requires a long aging process.
+Nebbiolo is harvested when it reaches peak ripeness, usually around mid-October.
+The grapes are sourced almost exclusively from the municipality of Treiso.
+The remaining grapes come from vineyards in Barbaresco and San Rocco Seno d'Elvio.
+This results in a wine with greater complexity, thanks to the different terroirs.
+Fermentation takes place with optimal contact between the skins and the fermenting wine, giving the wine color and character.
+The grapes ferment at around 25 degrees Celsius and remain in contact with the fermenting wine for three to four weeks.
+It is then aged in barriques, some new French oak barrels and some new Slavonian oak barrels.
+A deliberate choice was made for long wood aging, up to three years for some of the wine, to give it more complexity and further enhance its beauty.
+And Pio Cesare has more than succeeded in this.

-The house of Pio Cesare is one of the classic producers of the region.
-Located in Alba, the wine capital of this region, and founded in 1881 by Cesare Pio.
-His name has been retained in reverse order as the name of this trading house and family business.
-It is still in family hands, because it is headed by Pio Boffa, the great-grandson of the founder.
-He continues the work of the family in an excellent way, and in the meantime he is also responsible for a number of modernizations and changes at this fine, traditional company.
-For example, Pio Cesare has always been a trading house, which contracted the grapes from wine growers in the region.
-This is also a common practice in this region, which has many small winegrowers with small plots of vineyard, who are always willing to sell their grapes to one of the trading houses.
-In that respect, the region is a bit like Burgundy, with all those different vineyards, each with its own name, divided into small pieces of vineyard, all of which are owned by a different winegrower.
+The Pio Cesare winery is one of the region's classic producers.
+Located in Alba, the "wine capital" of this region, it was founded in 1881 by Cesare Pio.
+His name has been retained, in reverse, as the name of this trading house and family business.
+It remains family-owned, headed by Pio Boffa, the founder's great-grandson.
+He continues the family's work with excellence and has also been responsible for a number of modernizations and changes at this beautiful, traditional company.
+Pio Cesare has always been a trading house, sourcing grapes under contract from local winegrowers.
+This is also a common practice in this region, which has many small winegrowers with small plots of vineyards, who are always willing to sell their grapes to one of the trading houses.
+In that respect, the region is a bit like Burgundy, with all those different vineyards, each with its own name, divided into small vineyard plots, each owned by a different winegrower.

-Pio Boffa has decided that it is a good thing for the quality of the wines to own vineyards.
-Over the years, he has therefore purchased a number of vineyards, especially in the famous areas of Barolo and Barbaresco.
-The vineyard property is now 45 hectares in size, and produces some of the house's finest wines, with a few separate vineyard cuvées as the highlights.
-These are only marketed in the good years.
+Pio Boffa decided that owning his own vineyards was beneficial for the quality of his wines.
+Over the years, he has acquired several vineyards, primarily in the renowned Barolo and Barbaresco regions.
+His vineyard holdings now encompass 45 hectares and produce some of the estate's finest wines, with a few distinctive vineyard-specific cuvées as highlights.
+These are only released in good years.

-The necessary changes have also been made in winemaking.
-A very restrained vinification has been chosen, in which the wine is left alone as much as possible, so with as few interventions as possible.
-Each wine receives the individual treatment that best suits that particular wine, with a shorter or longer fermentation on the skins, whether or not followed by a classic aging in Slavonian oak, the traditional wood of the region.
-It produces wines with a classic finesse, balanced and complex, worthy representatives of this special wine region.
+The necessary changes have also been implemented in the winemaking process.
+A very restrained vinification process has been chosen, leaving the wine as undisturbed as possible, with minimal intervention.
+Each wine receives the individual treatment best suited to that particular wine, with a shorter or longer fermentation on the skins, sometimes followed by classic aging in Slavonian oak, the traditional wood of the region.
+This results in wines with classic finesse, balanced and complex, worthy representatives of this unique wine region.

 92/100 Parker and 95/100 Suckling